 You may have seen Avion Tequila highlighted on the HBO show 'Entourage', and hopefully by now you know that it is a real tequila.
+It may not be a top world class bold tequila, but it's real.
 According to Creator Ken Austin, it was around before the TV show.
 It is a well made, delicious and pleasant tequila brand.
 You may know this now, but so many people did not know this a few years ago, and what looked like a blessed opportunity according to the brand, was anything but.
 Creator & Founder Ken Austin told me, Avion was launched in 2010 in New York and California 'before' it was on the TV show 'Entourage'.
 Austin says he started working on Avion in 2007, and after the launch on both US coasts, an unbelievable opportunity arose.
 According to him, he and original co-owner Kenny Dichter, both Long Island friends who knew Doug Ellin- the HBO creator of 'Entourage', were hanging out and relaxing in a hot tub when conversations arose about the show and the desire for some new story arcs.
 Ken said, they were asked if they wanted Avion highlighted in an upcoming story line, and of course they said yes.
 After all, who wouldn't want to be in a hit show for free?
 Austin says he asked if it could be delayed for a year, so Avion can continue to get off the ground in more cities, but HBO needed to go right away with the new story-line for the character 'turtle'.
 From seeming like a sure shot, it sort of backfired.
 Expecting a boom of unprecedented proportions once it aired, it did almost nothing for the brand, and they were all flabbergasted.
 According to Austin, the reason was because everyone thought Avion was a fake, 'made up brand' for the TV show.
 Avion was forced to make a decision, to convince everyone that it was real.
 They changed their slogan from "Taste Elevated" to "Yes, It’s Real."

 Avion is made at Productos Finos de Agave (PFA)- NOM 1416 in Jesus Maria, in the highlands (Los Altos) region.
 Although there are some brands produced there that many of us question for their production methods and the overly sweet artificial tastes, including diffuser use, it doesnt taste as blatant here.
 Avion seems to be a cut above these others, concerning additives and production procedures, and I've heard this from multiple people that have been to the distillery and watched the production procedure in action.
 Avion actually has their own separate and closed off work areas, doing 100% of their cooking in dedicated 24 ton hornos (ovens), as well as their own closed off fermentation rooms to cancel out the possibility of cross-fermentation from airborne yeast.
 Austin and others say, they also have separate aging areas in their own wing of the building, and they only use the general area of PFA for the distillation process, where they have their own separate distillation procedures with dedicated smaller stills.
 These stills are for Avion only, with their emblems mounted on them.
 Ken Austin told me that "Avion removes a significant amount in the cuts of the heads and tails, adding to the sweetness and in so doing, "makes us use 30% more agave than any other product produced at PFA."
 This costs his brand more money, and Austin said "many other brands simply don't do this, in order to save money."